teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_inventory/uc4_launch_estimation.md

 -   My Information System / Visualize my inventories / My inventory / Estimate history

 **Access Conditions**
-The connected user must have the write access for that module one the selected organization.
+The connected user must have the write access for that module one the selected workspace.

 ## State Diagram